-☑ Corresponding author: Ephraim W. Church, echurch@hmc.psu.edu Disclosures can be found in Additional Information at the end of the article
+Corresponding author: Ephraim W. Church, echurch@pennstatehealth.psu.edu

 Abstract

 Background

 Case reports and case control studies have suggested an association between chiropractic neck manipulation and cervical artery dissection (CAD), but a causal relationship has not been established.
 We evaluated the evidence related to this topic by performing a systematic review and meta-analysis of published data on chiropractic manipulation and CAD.